jacopodallafior/Directionality_in_CONTROL_of_a_UAV/README.md

 ## 🧠 The QP Allocator

 Standard mixers (Closed-Form Inversion) fail when motors saturate, often clipping commands arbitrarily which leads to trajectory drift.
-This project uses a **Quadratic Program** to optimize the motor commands $\bm u$.
+This project uses a **Quadratic Program** to optimize the motor commands $u$.

 We solve the following minimization problem at every control cycle: